 If you want to enroll in Citi coverage; drop Citi coverage; change to a different medical, dental or vision option; enroll in a spending account; or change your coverage category - for example from single to family or vice versa - you must do so during your Annual Enrollment period.
 Outside of Annual Enrollment, generally you can only make changes to your coverage if you have a qualified change in status, such as getting married.
 Benefit changes must be made within 31 days of the qualified change in status.
-However, due to COVID-19, important guidelines have been issued that temporarily extend deadlines and allow for mid-year benefit changes.
-At Citi, you and your dependents have a mid-year opportunity to prospectively adjust your current 2020 medical, dental, vision, HCSA, LPSA and/or DCSA (not drop medical, dental or vision) without needing to experience a qualified change in status.
-See "Changing Your Coverage" beginning on page 29 for more information.
+See "Changing Your Coverage" beginning on page 27 for more information.